FlagHunter01/documentation.frolov.eu/docs/windows/yubikey/drduh.md

 When using the key `pinentry` will be invoked to request the key passphrase.
 The passphrase will be cached for up to 10 idle minutes between uses, up to a maximum of 2 hours.

-### SSH agent forwarding
+#### SSH agent forwarding

+!!! warning
-**Warning** SSH Agent Forwarding can [add additional risk](https://matrix.org/blog/2019/05/08/post-mortem-and-remediations-for-apr-11-security-incident/#ssh-agent-forwarding-should-be-disabled) - proceed with caution!
+  SSH Agent Forwarding can [add additional risk](https://matrix.org/blog/2019/05/08/post-mortem-and-remediations-for-apr-11-security-incident/#ssh-agent-forwarding-should-be-disabled) - proceed with caution!

 There are two methods for ssh-agent forwarding, one is provided by OpenSSH and the other is provided by GnuPG.